aws-samples/aws-reinvent-trivia-game/trivia-backend/README.md

 The [cdk](infra/cdk/) folder contains the example '[ecs-service-blue-green](infra/cdk/ecs-service-blue-green.ts)' for how to model this service with the [AWS Cloud Development Kit (AWS)](https://github.com/awslabs/aws-cdk) and deploy the service with CloudFormation, using [CodeDeploy blue-green deployments](https://docs.aws.amazon.com/codedeploy/latest/userguide/deployments-create-ecs-cfn.html).
 The [codedeploy-lifecycle-event-hooks](infra/codedeploy-lifecycle-event-hooks) folder contains an example of a pre-traffic CodeDeploy lifecycle event hook that is modeled and provisioned with CloudFormation and the [AWS Serverless Application Model](https://aws.amazon.com/serverless/sam/).

+See the '[api-service-blue-green-pipeline](../pipelines/src/api-service-blue-green-pipeline.ts)' example in the [pipelines](../pipelines/) folder for an example of how to continuously deploy this backend service example with CodePipeline's [CloudFormation deploy actions](https://docs.aws.amazon.com/codepipeline/latest/userguide/integrations-action-type.html#integrations-deploy-CloudFormation), with the pipeline modeled using the AWS CDK.
+Instructions are also in the [pipelines](../pipelines/) folder for how to provision the CodePipeline pipeline via CloudFormation.

-First, deploy the CodeDeploy lifecycle event hook from the `infra/codedeploy-lifecycle-event-hooks` folder:
+To deploy this example, first deploy the CodeDeploy lifecycle event hook from the `infra/codedeploy-lifecycle-event-hooks` folder:
 ```
 npm install